andrewgph/local_voice/README.md

 ## Overview

-Architecture
+Architecture:
 * Uses a crude Actor model to separate out components and handle communication between them using pubsub
 * Python asyncio to interleave model computations between components
   * For example LLM decoding will pause after every token to allow STT to check if there is an interruption

 VAD (Voice Activity Detection)
 * Uses the webrtcvad implementation of webrtc vad algorithm